Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Introduction

-Motivated by the above discussions, in this paper, we focus on regret minimization for linear bandits under the mean-variance measure, which appears to be the first of its kind to the best of our knowledge.
-Specifically, for linear bandits where the action space can be expressed via $d$-dimensional vectors, our contributions can be summarized as follows: \begin{itemize} \item \textbf{Efficient Learning Algorithm:} We propose two algorithms with one enjoying provably efficient instance-dependent regret bound and the other one enjoying provably efficient instance-independent regret bound.
-The instance-independent bound guarantees the growth rate of expected regret (with respect to time) for all possible problem instances.
-While for the instance-dependent bound, depending on the specific instance, the growth rate may vary from logarithmic to linear.
-Specifically, we first propose the \underline{Ris}k-Aware \underline{E}xplore-then-Commit (\rise) algorithm with instance-independent (\ie, worst case) bound of order $\tilde{O}(d T^{2/3}+d^2+K).$ To overcome the above mentioning challenges, the algorithm follows the variance-minimizing G-optimal design (see, \eg, chapter 21 of \cite{lattimore2020bandit}) to compute a distribution over a small subset of actions through which the reward parameters can be learnt efficiently, and then learns the unknown reward parameters by deploying this distribution.
-Afterwards, it sticks to a single action after a reasonable estimate of the unknown parameters are acquired.
-Then, we introduce the \underline{Ri}sk-Aware \underline{S}uccessive \underline{E}limination (\texttt{RISE++}) algorithm with instance-dependent (\ie, takes advantage of the possibly benign decision-making environment) bound of order $O(d^3\log(d) \log^{3} (KT)+K)$.
-The algorithm successively eliminates underperforming actions in phases based on the variance-minimizing G-optimal design.
-We remark that both algorithms' regret upper bounds successfully decouple the dependence on $K$ from that of $T$, which greatly reduce the regret when compared to existing approaches (see \eg, \cite{sani2012risk,vakili2016}), especially when the number of actions grows large.
-Hence, our algorithms are potentially more suitable for practical usage. \item \textbf{Numerical Experiments for Smart Order Routing:} To add on the above, we also demonstrate the practical advantage of \rise~ and \risepp~ when compared to several benchmark algorithms for a synthetic SOR problem.
-We first discuss how one can approximate the SOR problem using a linear model, and then show that our algorithm can attain small regrets compared to competing methods. \end{itemize}
+{Motivated by the above discussions, this paper focuses on regret minimization for bandits with a linear structure under the mean-variance metric, which appears to be the first of its kind to the best of our knowledge.
+In this case, the mean and variance of each action are assumed to have a linear structure on the action vector.} Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Modeling:} {We propose a modeling and learning framework designed to capture the key characteristics of many financial decision-making problems, notably a risk-sensitive objective and a large action space.
+To the best of our knowledge, this framework has not yet been investigated in the literature.} In the context of SOR, as seen in Figure \ref{fig:intro}, we can introduce first, second, and even higher moments of the order size to capture the potentially nonlinear relationship between the reward and the action. \item \textbf{Efficient Learning Algorithms:} For the linear bandit setting, we propose two algorithms with near-optimal instance-independent regret upper bound and instance-dependent regret upper bound, respectively.
+Specifically, we first propose the \underline{Ris}k-Aware \underline{E}xplore-then-Commit (\rise) algorithm with instance-independent (\ie, worst case) regret upper bound of order $\tilde{O}(d T^{2/3} ).$ To overcome the above-mentioned challenges, the algorithm follows the variance-minimizing G-optimal design (see, \eg, Chapter 21 of \cite{lattimore2020bandit}) to compute a distribution over a small subset of actions through which the unknown reward parameters can be learned efficiently.
+Then, \rise~learns the unknown reward parameters by deploying this distribution.
+Afterwards, it sticks to a single action after a reasonable estimate of the unknown parameters is acquired.